Advantages of both large trade show booths, and smaller options.

 Clout.
 Are large booths impressive?
 Do large booths hand out the best trinkets?
 Do large booths draw you in like a bug zapper?
 Yes, to all three.
 Large booths, no matter their logistic position to the main gate, will attract the most customers.
 Visitors talk about the big booths.
 With more design options, a large booth has availability to house more “conversation areas”, and create more connections.

 Large accounts.
-If you’re a national retailer, and you’re buying your services and products of a large manufacturer/distributor – you’re expecting the best.
+If you’re a national retailer, and you’re buying your services and products from a large manufacturer/distributor – you’re expecting the best.
 You’re not dealing with small mom & pop’s.
 You’re expecting the service and reliability of the big boys.
 Your large accounts don’t want to walk onto the trade show floor and have to navigate the floor map to find you.
 They want to look up and see your insignia shining like a beacon within all the fluorescence of the room.

 Security.
 Consumers purchase name brands because they’re established and trustworthy.
 They feel secure about spending their money on the big name.
 The large trade show booth reinforces that sense of security.